clairegreenwood83/Console-Finances/README.md

 ## Technology Stack
-The following technologies was utilised:
+The following technology was utilised:

 - JavaScript